NepDevelopment/PyRATe/README.md

 `.bsod` - Trigger a BSoD

 `.tts <string>` - Send a Text To Speech message

+`.input lock` - Lock the mouse from moving and all input from keyboards

+`.input unlock` - Unlock the mouse and keyboard

 `.brick` - Completely Bricks Windows, with little to no chances of recovery - **USE WITH CAUTION**